Networks in Kentucky disrupted by Nashville explosion coming back online

-Since that explosion near the central AT&T building there, networks across the state are slowly starting to come back online as of Sunday night.
+Sunday night, we learned some of the networks are slowly starting to come back online.

-At least 60 school districts were experiences network outages and the Kentucky Department of Education has confirmed about half of them now have their connections restored.
+At least 60 school districts were experiencing network outages and the Kentucky Department of Education has confirmed about half of them now have their connections restored.

 Crews are working to get the other half of the districts and the KDE building in Frankfort back up and running.

-After experiencing issues Saturday with its website, internet and phones, the Louisville Free Public Library now said their network is back online.
+After experiencing issues Saturday with its website, internet and phones, the Louisville Free Public Library also reports its network is back online.

 For more information on AT&T's efforts to restore service, click here.